Sara Evans: Early life

 Sara Lynn Evans was born in Boonville, Missouri, on February 5, 1971.
 She was raised in New Franklin, Missouri by parents Pat and Jack Evans.
 She was one of seven children (which also included her half siblings after her mother remarried).
 The Evans family was raised on a 400-acre farm that included several crops and livestock.
 To make ends meet, her mother became a school bus driver while her father became a pressman for the Columbia Daily Tribune newspaper.
 Evans's family discovered she had a natural singing ability after she started singing along with her two older brothers who were taking guitar lessons.
 This prompted Evans's mother to put her siblings into a band which they later called The Evans Family Band.
 Evans started performing lead vocals in the band when she was six years old.
 She later learned to perform guitar, mandolin, and drums.

+Evans was raised on a farm in New Franklin.
 When she was eight years old, Evans was hit by a car after crossing the highway that faced her family's farm.
 She was thrown onto the hood of the car and eventually landed in a grassy field along the highway.
 She had suffered a concussion and a leg injury.
 Due to the severity of her injuries, Evans was sent to the University of Missouri Hospital, located 30 miles from her hometown.
 To avoid having a deformed left leg, doctors had to drill pins into Evans's knee.
 She was unable to move from her hospital bed for six weeks.
 According to Evans, the accident itself and being tied to the hospital bed resulted in her having post-traumatic stress disorder.
 "I had severe PTSD and anxiety, but it was the '80s, and I didn't have a name for it," she explained.